overkillsh/jni-hook/README.md

 # jni-hook
-hooks jni functions using jvmti to get the jvm env (credit to old nikko code)
+hooks jni functions using jvmti to get the jvm env

+## jvm, jvmti shit from unicrack-loader made by my goat and pookie nikko